 Benjamin L. Moore

-Bioinformatics PhD and data scientist
+Bioinformatics PhD and Solutions Architect

-Illumina, Inc. Bioinformatics scientist (data scientist and statistical programmer)
+Illumina, Inc. Bioinformatics Scientist (data scientist and statistical programmer).

 University of Edinburgh Bioinformatics PhD (supervisors: Colin Semple and Stuart Aitken).
 My thesis was titled Unravelling higher order chromatin organisation through statistical analysis and is available through the Edinburgh Research Archive.

 Imperial College London MSc Bioinformatics and Theoretical Systems Biology (Distinction)

 University of York BSc Biology (First class honours)

 - Single-page applications

 - Machine learning